lagunasmel/Tweet-It/README.md

-# Twitter - Part II
+# Tweet It - Part II

-This is a basic twitter app to view, compose, favorite, and retweet tweets.
+This is a basic Twitter app to view, compose, favorite, and retweet tweets.

 Time spent: 2.5 hours spent in total